 Living a healthy lifestyle can help you avoid some illnesses, we aren’t immune to everything.

 It seems each year the common cold, flu, and viruses get stronger.
-Each is very different, and in this article, we’ll just break down simple cold remedies you can do at home.
+While each are different, in this article we’ll share simple cold remedies you can do at home.

 You may also like Working Out While You’re Sick – Is It a Good Idea?

 Cold Remedies to Get Over a Cold Faster

 1. Pop a Zinc Supplement

 This was suggested to me by my dermatologist of all people.

 According to Web MD, zinc taken within 24 hours upon feeling sick reduces the length of your cold by approximately one day.

 It doesn’t have to be a special brand, just any over-the-counter zinc will do.